Risë Stevens: Career

 Stevens' acclaimed RCA Victor recording of the complete opera Carmen, conducted by Fritz Reiner and co-starring Jan Peerce, Robert Merrill and Licia Albanese remains a best-seller and has been continuously available since its original 1951 release.
 She also appeared in Paris, London, and the London Palladium.
 Stevens' farewell performance at the Metropolitan Opera was as Carmen in 1961.

 Stevens toured the U.S. annually for several decades singing recitals.
 In 1962, she recorded the voice of Glinda for Journey Back to Oz, but the production ran out of money and was halted for more than four years.
 It was only after the Filmation studio had made profits on their numerous television series that the project was completed (which was copyrighted 1971, released in 1972 in the United Kingdom and in 1974 in the United States).
-After her retirement from the operatic stage, Stevens served as General Manager of the Metropolitan Opera National Company until 1966 and later coached the new generation of singers at the Met.
+After her retirement from the operatic stage, Stevens served as General Manager of the Metropolitan Opera National Company until 1966 and later coached new singers at the Met.
 Stevens made occasional television appearances, including a guest-starring role on NBC's The Martha Raye Show.

-Stevens recorded the Original 1963 Studio Cast Recording of Lady in the Dark (Columbia OL-5990/OS-2390), singing the starring role of Liza Elliott.
-The album was digitally remastered (ADD) for CD in 1997, as part of the Masterworks Heritage Vocal Series (Sony MHK 62869).
+Stevens sang the starring role of Liza Elliott on the original 1963 studio cast recording of Lady in the Dark (Columbia OL-5990/OS-2390),.
+That album was digitally remastered for CD in 1997, as part of the Masterworks Heritage Vocal Series (Sony MHK 62869).

 In 1963, Stevens and Michael Manuel were appointed co-directors of the Metropolitan Opera National Company (MONC), a second touring company of the Metropolitan Opera that featured American and Canadian artists in their early stages of career development, by Sir Rudolf Bing.
 She remained director until the company dissolved in 1968, during which time she mentored several prominent singers with the MONC, including sopranos Clarice Carson, Maralin Niska, Mary Beth Peil, Francesca Roberto, and Marilyn Zschau; mezzo-sopranos Joy Davidson, Sylvia Friederich, Dorothy Krebill, and Huguette Tourangeau; tenors Enrico Di Giuseppe, Chris Lachona, Nicholas di Virgilio, and Harry Theyard; baritones Ron Bottcher, John Fiorito, Thomas Jamerson, Julian Patrick, and Vern Shinall; bass-baritones Andrij Dobriansky, Ronald Hedlund, and Arnold Voketaitis; and bass Paul Plishka.

 During 1975 to 1978 Stevens was president of the Mannes College of Music in New York City.

 On October 22, 1977, Stevens was awarded the University of Pennsylvania Glee Club Award of Merit.
 Established in 1964, this award sought "to bring a declaration of appreciation to an individual each year that has made a significant contribution to the world of music and helped to create a climate in which our talents may find valid expression".
 She was a Kennedy Center Honoree in 1990.
 Stevens has been the subject of two biographies, Kyle Crichton's Subway to the Met (1959) and John Pennino's Risë Stevens: A Life in Music (1999).